-The criminal charge of possession of alcohol by a minor under twenty-one years of age is a second degree misdemeanor under Florida Statute § 562.111.
+The criminal charge of possession of alcohol by a minor under twenty-one years of age is a second-degree misdemeanor under Florida Statute § 562.111.
 If convicted, this criminal charge creates a criminal record that can follow the young person forever.

 Law enforcement officers often use elaborate sting operations to catch young people in possession of an alcoholic beverage.
-Many of these sting operations center around night clubs and sporting events.
+Many of these sting operations center around nightclubs and sporting events.
 In many of these cases, the law enforcement officer will release the young person at the scene with a notice to appear in court at a later date.
 Even if the charge did not involve a formal arrest, the consequences of a conviction still serious.

 In many of these cases, the law enforcement officers do not have sufficient evidence to prove the charges beyond all reasonable doubt.
-Even with sufficient evidence the prosecutor might be convinced to drop the charges because of mitigation in the case.
+Even with sufficient evidence, the prosecutor might be convinced to drop the charges because of mitigation in the case.
 The goal in these cases is getting the criminal charge completely dropped because it is the only way of protecting the young person from a criminal record.
 It is also important to protect the person from a mandatory driver’s license suspension that occurs after a conviction.

 Information on Minor in Possession Charges in Florida

-- Penalties for Alcohol Possession for a Person Under 21
+- Penalties for Alcohol Possession for a Person Under 21 in Florida

-- Driver’s License Suspension in Florida for Under Age 21 Alcohol Possession in Florida
+- Driver’s License Suspension in Florida for Under Age 21 Alcohol Possession

 Florida Statute Section 562.111 prohibits the possession of alcoholic beverages by persons under age 21.
 The statute provides that it is “unlawful for any person under the age of 21 years… to have in her or his possession alcoholic beverages…..”
 The criminal penalties for under age 21 possession of alcohol include: